compex-systems/ubuntu-ath12k-backport/README.md

-# ath12k Backport for Kernel 5.15
+# ath12k backport for Kernel 5.15
 This repository provides patches and instructions to backport the Qualcomm ath12k wireless driver to Linux Kernel 5.15 using the backports-6.9.9 source.

 ## Support Hardware